SzymonJak982/Data-Science-Projects-/README.md

 # Data-Science-Projects-
-In this repository,I am trying different Machine Learning methods on Kaggle clinical datasets.
+In this repository, I am trying different Machine Learning methods on Kaggle clinical datasets.